What's the recovery like for PRP for Hair Loss?

 Months 3–6

-New hair growth becomes visible.
-Most patients see meaningful results at 3–6 months.
-A series of 3–4 sessions is recommended.
+New growth becomes visible.
+Most people see meaningful results at 3 to 6 months.
+A series of 3 to 4 sessions gives the best outcome.

 Recovery tips